Major reasons to serve this airport

 - Various other activities;

-In 2014, the Netherlands had a population of 16.7 million people, which is a relatively high number considering its small geographic size (approximately 41,000 square km).
+In 2019, the Netherlands had a population of 17.18 million people, which is a relatively high number considering its small geographic size (approximately 41,000 square km).
 In terms of population, the Netherlands is the largest of the small countries of Western Europe.
 It is significantly smaller than neighbouring countries such as France, the UK and Germany, but also considerably more populated than countries of a similar size, such as Belgium, Denmark and Switzerland.
 The Netherlands is one of the most densely populated countries in the world.
-In 2014, the Netherlands was visited by 14 million international tourists, an increase of 10% compared to the previous year.
+In 2019, 20.1 million international tourists, an increase of 7% compared to the previous year, visited the Netherlands

 Freight opportunities and other economic impact factors